hexcowboy/blog/content/articles/blockchain-identity.md

 Author: hexcowboy
 Summary: Ideating on the concept of connecting social media and identity to your blockchain address

-A long-lasting issue on the blockchain has been reliably linking your identity to your wallet.
+A long outstanding issue on the blockchain has been reliably linking your identity to your wallet.
 There are many reason you may want to do this, including:

-- Paying internet money to a social media account (and not your 40 character hex address)
+- Paying internet money to a social media account (and not a 40 character hex address)
 - Getting the identity of a wallet address in order to contact the owner
 - Using assets like NFTs to gain access to exclusive content based on reputation or previous social interactions